Port

 Meals not included

-Indulge in the sights and sounds of the South Pacific during this lovely, half-day visit to Lifou’s beautiful north end.
-Drive through Easo Village - a seaside settlement with breathtaking panoramic views of jewel-toned Santal Bay.
+Indulge in the sights and sounds of the South Pacific during this lovely half-day visit to Lifou's beautiful north end.
+Drive through Easo Village -- a seaside settlement with breathtaking panoramic views of jewel-toned Santal Bay.

 High up on the steep cliffs rests Notre Dame de Lourdes -- a historic chapel constructed in 1898 by Catholic missionaries.

-Continue across the narrow neck of the island and with thick, leafy trees and shady palms swaying in the breeze.
-At the Village of Hnathalo, you’ll be welcomed with a cool, invigorating drink of fresh coconut water.
-Walk through the village marvel at the Grand Case - the largest chief’s hut in all of New Caledonia, with an enormous thatched roof and open fireplace.
-Explore the St Pierre Baptist Church - a rustic chapel built by missionaries in 1883.
+Continue across the narrow neck of the island with thick, leafy trees and shade palms swaying in the breeze.
+At the Village of Hnathalo, you'll be welcomed with a cool, invigorating drink of fresh coconut water.
+Walk through the village to marvel at the Grand Case -- the largest chief's hut in all of New Caledonia, with an enormous thatched roof and open fireplace.

-Please note: Local custom requires removing hats and shoes before entering houses.
+Local custom requires removing hats and shoes before entering houses.
+Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
+Bring bottled water.
 Modest attire is required for visiting local villages; knees, shoulders and midriffs must be covered; short shorts and swimwear are not allowed.
 It is important to ask permission before taking an individual's photograph.
-The bus is not air-conditioned or equipped with a PA system.
-Local escorts and students will act as guides who will do their best to speak English, but please keep in mind that the limited tourism infrastructure is part of Lifou's charm.
+The transportation is not air-conditioned or equipped with a PA system.
+Local escorts and students will act as guides.
+Limited tourism infrastructure is part of the charm here, and you are trading breadth of experience for authentic interaction.
+Please bring your spirit of adventure and bear with any language difficulties your guide may encounter and with any operational surprises that may crop up.
 Restroom facilities are rustic.
-To make your adventure as enjoyable as possible please wear comfortable flat-soled shoes, clothing suited to the weather conditions, bring a hat and bottled water.Local custom requires removing hats and shoes before entering houses.
-Modest attire is required for visiting local villages; knees, shoulders and midriffs must be covered; short shorts and swimwear are not allowed.
-It is important to ask permission before taking an individual's photograph.
-Wear comfortable walking shoes.
-Transportation is neither air-conditioned nor equipped with a PA system.
-Local escorts and students will act as guides and will do their best to speak English, but please keep in mind that the limited tourism infrastructure here is part of Lifou's charm, and bear with any language difficulties he/she may encounter.
 Large groups will be split into several smaller groups, with the guide traveling on the largest vehicle and offering narration for everyone at the various points of interest.
 The drivers of the smaller vehicles often do not speak English but will do their best to point out the highlights for you.
-Restroom facilities are rustic.